GeT-TRiX/MA_Trix_App/README.md

 ./cmd.sh
 ```

-## Contact
+## Contact us

-If you have any comments, questions or suggestions, or need help to use MATRiX, please contact me [here](franck.soubes@inra.fr).
+If you have any comments, questions or suggestions, or need help to use MATRiX, dont hesitate to contact us at [Franck Soubès] (franck.soubes@inra.fr) or [Yannick Lippi] (yannick.lippi@inra.fr).

 ## Acknowledgements